Freeloot/Exif-Scraping-Tool/README.md

 [<img alt="Youtube example" src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" />](https://www.youtube.com/watch?v=_crYfS5v4ag)

 # Exif-Scraping-Tool
-EST is a CLI based script that allows you to retrieve and store exif data from an image.
+EST is a CLI based script that allows you to retrieve and store exif data of an image.

 ## How does it work?